-VI.
-SIMULATION RESULTS
+SIMULATION RESULTS III.

 Computer simulations are performed to verify the discussed super resolution technique using MATLAB.
-Set of images from google earth as shown in Fig 4 is taken which are little bit rotated to each other is used as test image to test the registration process.
-So first image will act as reference image and we will convert the second image in to the reference co-ordinate system.
+Set of images from Google earth as shown in Fig 5 is taken which are little bit rotated to each other is used as test image to test the registration process.
+So first image will act as reference image and we will convert the second

-Fig 4: Original Image
+Fig 5: Original Image

-So now for second image we applied Projective [1] R.Y.
-Tsai, T.S.
-Huang, "Multi-frame image restoration and registration", Advances in computer vision and image processing, Transformation by selecting the control points (which should be common in both the images) and shift the required image to the reference image.
-The result is as seen in Fig 5.
+So now for second image we applied Projective Transformation by selecting the control points (which should be common in both the images) and shift the required image to the reference image.
+The result is as seen in Fig 6.

-Fig 5: After Registration
+Fig 6: After Registration